singhrakeshgkp/Kafka_springboot/grocery-consumer/consumer.md

 - Custom Error Handler and custom retry in kafka consumer
   - Go to GroceryEventConsumerConfig.java class
   - Set commonerrorhandler
-  - create a new method, this method will retunr DefaultErrorHandler with backoff
+  - create a new method, this method will retunr DefaultErrorHandler with backoff of max 3 retry, and 1 second interval
   ```
   /*concurrency not recommended for application running on cloud*/
 		factory.setConcurrency(3);